The following case studies are examples of complaints that the DMC has investigated in the past:

 The landlord however, did not believe that any of the leaflets was delivered because he did not receive any customer calls from the postcode area concerned and there was no delivery of the newspaper with the leaflet to his own home.
 The Commission concluded that poor response rates were not an exclusive indicator that the distribution was not completed to industry standards, and other factors might have played a part in the low response.
-As there was no firm evidence to show that the Direct Marketing Code of Practice had been breached, the complaint was not upheld.
+As there was no firm evidence to show that the Direct Marketing Association’s (DMA) Code had been breached, the complaint was not upheld.

 Case Study 2

 A small fashion outlet was in dispute with a DMA member company over a database sold to them for just over £1,000.
 The campaign, which cost them over £8,000 in total, had a poor response and nearly 10 per cent of mailings were returned.
 The Commission expressed concern about the quality of data supplied to the company and concluded that there was a Code breach in relation to personal data, which is required to be accurate and kept up to date.
 The complaint was therefore upheld.

 A small electrical contracting company had booked a shared mailing distribution over a six week period.
 They claimed that no deliveries had been made in their requested areas and that they received responses from some areas in which they had booked no deliveries.
 They also received three separate complaints made by members of the public about dumped mailings.
 The Commission expressed concern about the forms that had been used for backchecking (where a check is made to establish that delivery has taken place) which were not worded accurately; the unauthorized substitution of delivery from one area to another; and the dumping of leaflets.
 The company was found to be in breach of the Code and the complaint was upheld.